AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 >[!IMPORTANT]
 >
 >Due to a known limitation, you cannot currently use the **[!UICONTROL Select field]** window to add `segmentMembership.status` to your file exports.
-Instead, you need to manually paste the value `xdm: segmentMembership.status` into the schema field, as shown below.
+Instead, you must manually paste the value `xdm: segmentMembership.status` into the schema field, as shown below.
 >
 >![Screen recording showing the audience membership workaround in the mapping step of the activation workflow.](..//assets/ui/activate-batch-profile-destinations/segment-membership.gif)

-File exports will vary in the following ways, depending on whether `segmentMembership.status` is selected:
+File exports vary in the following ways, depending on whether `segmentMembership.status` is selected:
 * If the `segmentMembership.status` field is selected, exported files include **[!UICONTROL Active]** members in the initial full snapshot and **[!UICONTROL Active]** and **[!UICONTROL Expired]** members in subsequent incremental exports.
 * If the `segmentMembership.status` field is not selected, exported files include only **[!UICONTROL Active]** members in the initial full snapshot and in subsequent incremental exports.